 IFFI shows films from regions and about topics that are underrepresented in global cinema networks.
 Over its six festival days, IFFI will celebrate film as a global phenomenon in all its facets.
 In addition to inspiring films of our time, you can watch some film historical treasures in our Retrospective.
-Selected films can be streamed online after the screening.

 Awards and Prizes